 The Greek letter (pi) is used in trigonometry as a constant to represent a half-rotation around a circle in radians.
 The value of is approximately .
 The symbol appears in multiple geometric formulas.

 The greek letter π (pi) is a geometric constant approximately equal to 3.1456.
 The numeric value is equal to the length of any circle's circumference divided by its diameter.

-The circumference of a circle is given the constant τ (tau) multpilied by the radius of the circle, where τ = 2π.
+The circumference of a circle is given the constant π (pi) multpilied by two times the radius of the circle.

 Radians are a unit that measure angle using the radius of a circle.
 One radian is equal to the amount of rotation required to travel the length of one radius along the circumference of the circle.